Simple type theory for metaplectic covers of $\mathrm{GL}(r)$ over a non-archimedean local field: Maximal simple types

 We remark that since $\mrdet(J_{i})\subset\mfo_{F}^{\times}$ for each $i$, the group $J=J_{1}\times\dots\times J_{t}$ is block compatible, so the tensor product $\wt{\lambda}_{1}\boxtimes\dots\boxtimes\wt{\lambda}_{t}$ makes sense.

-Also, it is direct to verified that those $(\wt{J_{M}},\wt{\lambda}_{M})$ in \S \ref{subsectionhomotype} consist of all the maximal simple types of $\wt{M}$ in the homogeneous case (saying that the corresponding simple characters $\theta_{i}$ of $\wt{\lambda}_{i}$ are in the same endo-class).
+Also, as already been explained in the last paragraph of \S \ref{subsectionhomotype}, those $(\wt{J_{M}},\wt{\lambda}_{M})$ in \S \ref{subsectionhomotype} consist of all the maximal simple types of $\wt{M}$ in the homogeneous case (saying that the corresponding simple characters $\theta_{i}$ of $\wt{\lambda}_{i}$ are in the same endo-class).